learn-co-curriculum/angular-what-is-the-event-system-readme/README.md

 $scope.$on('$destroy', unbind);
 ```

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/angular-what-is-the-event-system-readme'>What Is The Event System </a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/angular-what-is-the-event-system-readme'>What Is The Event System </a> on Learn.co and start learning to code for free.</p>